Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 In this case the Job posting for managers will have 3 vacancies because we predicted a shortage of 3 and the automation risk is 1%.
 Occupation: 11-3121.00 - Human Resources Manager
-Industry: 339910 - Jewelry and Silverware manufacturing Tasks to be carry out are serve as a link between management and employees, advise managers on organizational policymateters and analyzing and modifying compensation and benefits policies.
+Industry: 339910 - Jewelry and Silverware manufacturing Tasks to be carry out are to serve as a link between management and employees, advise managers on organizational policymatters and analyzing and modifying compensation and benefits policies.
-Skills required are active listening, managemento fo personnel resources and talking to other to convey information effectively.
+Skills required are active listening, management of personnel resources and talking to other to convey information effectively.
-The required credencials are Bachelors Degree in Business administration or human resources and 2 years of experience.
+The required credentials are a Bachelors Degree in Business administration or human resources and 2 years of experience.
 The location is online
 Salary is 56.11 hourly
 ### Job posting for Engineers:
 In this case the Job posting for engineers will have 13 vacances.
-Although we predicted that there will we a shortage of 11 we want to hire two more because we want engineers to develop and implement improvements on our watches and the automation risk is just 1%.
+Although we predicted that there will be a shortage of 11 but we want to hire two more because we want engineers to develop and implement improvements on our watches and the automation risk is just 1%.
 Occupations: 17-2141.00 - Mechanical Engineers
 Industry: 339910 - Jewelry and Silverware manufacturing Tasks to be carry out are read and interpret technical drawings, schematics, or computer-generated reports and also  research, design, evaluate, install, operate, or maintain mechanical products, equipment, systems or processes to meet requirements.
-Skills required are critical thinking by using logic and reasoning to identify and weaknesses of alternative solucitons and mathematics to solve problems.
+Skills required are critical thinking by using logic and reasoning to identify and weaknesses of alternative solutions and mathematics to solve problems.
-The required credencials grade on mechanical engineering and at least 1 year of experience on a firm of this sector The location is half of the employes online and half in Pamplona Salary is 42.51 hourly
+The required credetials are a grade on mechanical engineering and at least 1 year of experience on a firm of this sector The location is half of the employes online and half in Pamplona Salary is 42.51 hourly
 ### Job posting for Operators:
-In this case job oposting for operators will have 3 vacances.
+In this case job posting for operators will have 3 vacances.
 Although we predicted a shortage of 5, we have decided to post 3 vacances because the automotion risk is 98%
 Occupation: 49-9064.00 Watch and clock repairers
 Industry: 339910 - Jewelry and Silverware manufacturing Tasks to carry out are clean, rinse, and dry timepiece parts, adjust timing regulators and Reassemble timepieces.
 Skills required are repairing, operation monitoring and equipment maintainance.
-The required credencials are high shool degree and at least one year of experienced in firms with chain work.
+The required credentials are a high shool degree and at least one year of experience in firms with chain work.
 The location is in Pamplona
 Salary is 20,244 hourly
 ## Task 6